Dhruvee/magic_lights/Debug_log.md

 iv.
 Not using if statements, rather just using the value of input from sensor will cause a smooth gradient.
 Using map function to convert inout data from 0-1023 to 0-255 and then feeding into RGB.

 v.
 Yes, making a seperate function that relies on sensor value for its R G B values makes a smooth transition.
+But it still does not give desired range of colors.

 #### Determining RGB values in relation to the sensor
 i.
 Trying to put values of R,G and B for rainbow color depending on the input from sensor.